Acupuncture – Calgary NW

 Quick links for more info on:

 Modern-day cupping is typically done using glass or silicone cups.
-A vacuum is generated in the cup in order to create suction with the skin and the surface muscle layers.
+A vacuum is generated in the cup in order to create suction with the skin and the superficial muscle layers.

 Gua Sha is a very old technique using a smooth-edged tool such as pieces of honed jade or buffalo horn.
 These tools are pressed and stroked on lubricated regions of the body.
 Press-stroking is performed sequentially, line by line, in one direction, until a reddish or purple mark appears on the skin – this occurrence is referred to as “Raising the sha”.